dswesty/Laplace2D/README.md

 # Laplace2D
-This code is a modern Fortran implementation of a 2D Laplace solver which is very similar to the 2D Poisson  solver from "Using MPI" by Gropp, Lusk, Skjellum, MIT Press (2014) https://wgropp.cs.illinois.edu/usingmpiweb/  .
+This toy code is a modern Fortran implementation of a 2D Laplace solver which is very similar to the 2D Poisson  solver from "Using MPI" by Gropp, Lusk, Skjellum, MIT Press (2014) https://wgropp.cs.illinois.edu/usingmpiweb/  .
 The code in this repository demonstrates  how to solve the 2D Laplace equation in